Antiaris: Naming and etymology

 In English it may be called bark cloth tree, antiaris, false iroko, false mvule or upas tree, and in the Javanese language it is known as the upas (meaning 'poison' in Javanese) or ancar.
 In the Indonesian language it is known as bemu.
 In the related official language of the Philippines, Filipino, upas, and in Malaysia's Malaysian language as ipoh or ancar.
-In Cambodia, it's called choer banh or choer chhâk (ជ័រឆក់ ជ័របាញ់).
+In Cambodia, it is called choer banh or choer chhâk (ជ័រឆក់ ជ័របាញ់).
 In Thai it is the ยางน่อง (yangnong).
 In Mandinka, it is the jafo and in Wolof the kan or man.
 In Coastal Kenya, it is called mnguonguo by the Giriama.

-The Chinese of Hainan Island, refer to the tree as the "Poison Arrow Tree" (箭毒木 (Jiàndú Mù) — "Arrow Poison Wood,") because its latex was smeared on arrowheads in ancient times by the Li people for use in hunting and warfare.
+On the Chinese island Hainan, the tree is referred to as the "Poison Arrow Tree" (箭毒木 (Jiàndú Mù) — "Arrow Poison Wood"), because its latex was smeared on arrowheads in ancient times by the Li people for use in hunting and warfare.

 Taxonomy

-Currently one species of Antiaris is formally accepted, namely Antiaris toxicaria, with about twenty synonyms recorded and rejected as invalid.
-The status of other species still is unresolved, namely Antiaris turbinifera.
+Currently one species of Antiaris is formally accepted, Antiaris toxicaria, with about twenty synonyms recorded and rejected as invalid.
+The status of other cited species like Antiaris turbinifera still is unresolved.
 However, given the wide range of the genus, it is quite likely that investigations under way will lead to the establishment of new species.
 Some varieties and subspecies are already established, pending further investigation.
 At present the accepted taxonomy is as follows: